Do you know what is in your food?

-Clearly, these definitions don’t really tell us what food additives are, so it is important to understand the different categories of food additives.
-Food additives are categorized into 6 different groups:
+These definitions don’t tell us what food additives are, so it is essential to understand the different categories.
+Food additives are categorized into six distinct groups:

 - Vitamins, amino acids, fibers, fatty acids, etc.

-Also known as food dyes.
-They are used to alter or add colors to food in order to increase its attractiveness to consumers.
+- They are also known as food dyes.
+They are used to alter or add colors to food to increase its attractiveness to consumers.

 - Sweeteners, natural and synthetic flavors, and flavor enhancers

-Used to change the way a food tastes either by enhancing it, sweetening, or completely changing what it tastes like from what it did originally.
+- Used to change the way food tastes by enhancing it, sweetening it, or changing what it tasted from what it initially did.

 - Emulsifiers and stabilizers

-- These are chemicals that are added to food in order to modify the overall texture or mouthfeel of food.
+- These chemicals are added to food to modify the overall texture or mouthfeel.

 Don’t Settle for Less When it Comes to Your Food